 Whilst Sony’s handheld consoles have had their pitfalls, I do believe that the PS Vita was (and still is) a great console and I’d love to see a PS Vita 2 announced.
 Don’t get me wrong, there were a couple of things that held it back from reaching its full potential.
-First and foremost, the memory cards.
-Not only were they exclusive to the console so you couldn’t get third party alternatives, they were seriously overpriced!
-Yeah they added in a slight bit of internal memory on the slim models, but still — you needed those memory cards and they seriously damaged your wallet in the process of getting them.
-If Sony had simply opted for something like an SD card, it would have been a lot easier on the consumer to get hold of and at reasonable prices.
+First and foremost, the memory cards; not only were they exclusive to the console so you couldn’t get third-party alternatives, but they were seriously overpriced!
+Yeah, they added in a slight bit of internal memory on the slim models, but still — you needed those memory cards and you seriously damaged your wallet in the process of getting one.
+If Sony had simply opted for something like an SD card, it would have been a lot easier for the consumer to obtain them at reasonable prices.

-Secondly, I feel like the Vita didn’t get the continued support it deserved and the game releases dried up and damaged the longevity of the console’s life.
-I’m mainly talking physical releases, the digital titles still came out relatively frequently, but the lack of presence of physical games in high street stores really diminished the awareness people had of the console and presented limited options for anyone who did eye it up with the idea of potentially buying it.
-So yes, I admit it had its flaws and I’m sure you can add to the list of issues.
+Secondly, I feel like the Vita didn’t get the continued support it deserved.
+The game releases dried up and damaged the longevity of the console’s life.
+I’m mainly talking physical releases, as the digital titles still came out relatively frequently, but the lack of presence of physical games in high street stores really diminished the awareness that people had of the console and it presented limited options for anyone who did eye it up with the idea of potentially buying it.
+So yes, I admit it had its flaws and I’m sure you can think of more to add to the list of issues.

 That aside, the Vita had some great ideas.
-Let’s start with the back touch-screen — don’t tell me the use of that in Tearaway didn’t make you have a little wow moment, even if it was a novelty that few games utilised and became very frustrating when you attempted to use Remote Play.
-Which is of course my next point, using your Vita to play your PlayStation 4 games on a second screen in the palm of your hands?
+Let’s start with the back touch-screen — don’t tell me the use of that in Tearaway didn’t make you have a little “wow” moment, even if it was a novelty that few games utilised, and despite it becoming frustrating when you attempted to use Remote Play.
+Which is, of course, my next point — using your Vita to play your PlayStation 4 games on a second screen in the palm of your hands?
 Even away from home?
 Such a great idea!
 Too bad I never seemed to get it to work well enough to enjoy a game for any real length of time.
-Also, as previously mentioned, the back touch screen could really mess up your play time when you accidentally tapped it.
+Also, as previously mentioned, the back touch screen could really mess up your playtime when you accidentally tapped it.

 Let’s also not forget the unfortunately under-utilised cross-buy feature.
-You buy the game on one format, such as PlayStation 3, and then you get a free digital copy for your Vita.
+You could buy a game on one format, such as PlayStation 3, and then you would get a free digital copy for your Vita.
 Double win.
-Cross-save was more widely used, though not as appealing as “hey – free game”, but still very useful.
+Cross-save was more widely used, though not as appealing as “hey, here’s a free game”, but still very useful.
 Port your save across from the game you were playing on your home console and you could finish up your adventure whilst stuck in the car on your way to see Grandma.

-There was also the feature where you could use your Vita as an extra dual shock 4 controller for your PlayStation 4.
-This wasn’t exactly a selling point for the console, but it was a nice added bonus if you purchased a PlayStation 4 when already owning a Vita as you didn’t have to immediately fork out another £50 just so you could play co-op with a mate.
-Whilst you couldn’t shove your old discs or PSP UMD’s into the Vita, it did have backwards compatibility to a degree where you could purchase and download some PlayStation classic and PSP titles and enjoy them at your fingertips!
+There was also the feature where you could use your Vita as an extra Dualshock 4 controller for your PlayStation 4.
+This wasn’t exactly a selling point for the console, but it was a nice added bonus if you purchased a PlayStation 4 when already owning a Vita, as you didn’t have to immediately fork out another £50 just so you could play co-op with a mate.
+Whilst you couldn’t shove your old discs or PSP UMD’s into the Vita, it did have backward compatibility to a degree where you could purchase and download some PlayStation classic and PSP titles and enjoy them at your fingertips!

-Alright, so the Vita had its ups and downs and whilst it still gets the odd digital release or limited edition run of a classic by a third party company, it is basically dead in Sony waters.
+Alright, so the Vita had its ups and downs, and whilst it still gets the odd digital release or limited edition run of a classic by a third party company, it is basically dead in Sony waters.
 Having said that, the Vita could evolve into something so much better and really have a shot at being a success.
-The Nintendo Switch has got everyone raving about mobile gaming again, people like this idea of playing games on the move and not just the usual handheld releases, but games that you’d get on your home console too.
-If Sony learned from their mistakes and removed the flaws of the Vita, revived some of its best features and franchises and made another attempt at joining the handheld market, I honestly think it would sell well.
+The Nintendo Switch has got everyone raving about mobile gaming again — people like this idea of playing games on the move, and not just the usual handheld releases, but games that you’d get on your home console too.
+If Sony learned from its mistakes and removed the flaws of the Vita, revived some of its best features and franchises, and made another attempt at joining the handheld market, I honestly think it could sell well.